 Bathing is another essential line of defense for your shaggy pup.
 Giving your dog a bath will remove the dry dirt and dust that leave friction in the fur.
 Friction is one of the biggest factors in tangling and knotting fur as it rubs and intertwines more easily in rough coats.

 Giving your dog a bath is a perfect way to moisturize them with shampoo and conditioner, but you should never bathe them too much or run the risk of drying out their skin and coat.
 To take out the risk of removing their natural oil, only bathe your pup once a month.
-If they get dirty more often than that, make sure you are using a moisture-heavy shampoo and conditioner or none at all.
+For frequent dirtiness, opt for moisturizing shampoo, conditioner, or none for a healthier coat.
 Once again, a little research into giving your dog the perfect bath can go a long way!

 Looking for the best shampoo for your dog?
 Our Oatmeal Lavender CBD Shampoo for dogs will keep them moisturized, calm, and happier than ever!
 Check out all of our CBD dog products at Dope Dog.